taprs/ngsg/README.md

 - is easier to install and run,
 - is faster due to smart job scheduling,
 - is easier to maintain due to smaller codebase,
-- tries to make use of the newer/updated tools.
+- tries to make use of the newer/updated tools,
+- tries to be more intuitive.

-As a result, it is more straighforward to apply `ngsg` for genotyping other "difficult" genomic loci.
+As a result, it is more straighforward to apply `ngsg` for genotyping other "difficult" regions beyond the S-locus.

 Please refer to the [NGSgenotyp2 README](README_NGSgenotyp.md) for more details on the internals of the pipeline.